As children in U.S. study online, apps watch their every move

-The new trend for tracking, however, has raised fears that some of the apps may target minority pupils, while others have outed LGBT+ students without their consent, and many are used to instill discipline as much as deliver care.
+The new trend for tracking, however, has raised fears that some of the apps may target minority pupils, while others have outed LGBTQ+ students without their consent, and many are used to instill discipline as much as deliver care.

 So Flanagan has parted ways with many of his colleagues and won't use such apps to monitor his students online.

 He recalled seeing a demo of one such program, GoGuardian, in which a teacher showed - in real time - what one student was doing on his computer.
 The child was at home, on a day off.